Deviance (statistics)

 In statistics, deviance is a goodness-of-fit statistic for a statistical model; it is often used for statistical hypothesis testing.
 It is a generalization of the idea of using the sum of squares of residuals (SSR) in ordinary least squares to cases where model-fitting is achieved by maximum likelihood.
 It plays an important role in exponential dispersion models and generalized linear models.

+Deviance can be related to Kullback–Leibler divergence.

 Definition

 The unit deviance $d(y,\mu)$ is a bivariate function that satisfies the following conditions: